korandoru/hawkeye/README.md

 # Properties to fulfill the template.
 # For a defined key-value pair, you can use ${key} in the header template, which will be substituted
 # with the corresponding value.
-Builtin properties have a 'builtin.' prefix.
 #
-# Builtin properties:
+# Preset properties:
-# 1. builtin.filename is the current file name, like: pom.xml.
+# * 'hawkeye.core.filename' is the current file name, like: pom.xml.
-# 2. builtin.thisYear is the current year, like: 2023.
 [properties]
 inceptionYear = 2023

+# Options to configure Git features.
+[git]
+# If enabled, do not process files that are ignored by Git; possible value: ['auto', 'enable', 'disable']
+# 'auto' means only enabled if basedir is in a Git repository.
+# default: 'auto'
+checkIgnore = 'auto'
 ```

 ### Header style file